sbissantz/rarp/git.md

 ## Github

-Now it's time to sign up for GitHub (or, to name an alternative, 'BitBucket').
-Done?
-Great, then we can move on.
+Did you already sign up for GitHub or any of its companions?
+Great!
+In the following, I will use GitHub.
+But feel free to adapt the snippets and use BitBucket, or whatever you like.
 As part of good practice we'll use GitHub with SSH.
 If you haven't set up SSH already, read the instructions in `ssh.md` and joint afterwards.

 Let's start rollin'!
-We start the journey by getting GitHub to know your account.
+We begin the journey transfering your public key to your GitHub profile.
 If you remember the `ssh.md` story, its now time to exchange phone numbers.
-Therefore, go to the GitHub website, click on your picture, navigate to 'settings' and select 'SSH and GPG keys'.
-Choose 'new SSH key' and paste (Command + V) the output of the following command:
+Thus, navigate to the GitHub website, click on your picture, select 'settings' and choose 'SSH and GPG keys'.
+Click 'new SSH key' and paste (`Command` + `V`) the output of the following command:

 ```
 pbcopy < ~/.ssh/id_rsa.pub